Oliver2552/Asces-Product-Dashboard/README.md

 Include any additional insights you see fit.

-Best regards,[Manager's Name]
+Best,

+Your Boss

-Dashboard Visuals
+## Dashboard Visuals

 The following visuals were developed to answer the key questions:

-Revenue by Country
+1. Revenue by Country

-Revenue by Date and Year
+2. Revenue by Date and Year

-Profit and Unit Sales YoY Change
+3. Profit and Unit Sales YoY Change

-Revenue Breakdown by Discount Band
+4. Revenue Breakdown by Discount Band

-Detailed Table View
+5. Detailed Table View

-Company Background
+## Company Background

 Asces Sound is a leading innovator in the audio technology industry, dedicated to providing high-quality audio solutions for professionals and enthusiasts alike.
 The company prioritizes exceptional sound clarity, advanced engineering, and user-friendly designs.